 SYMBOL UPGRADE 2014: We are beginning a new update process for the APRS symbol set.
-In May 2014, we added many new symbols for ships and aircraft to include submarines, torpedoes, Drones and Missiles, etc. In addition, Hessu, the author of APRS.FI announced at Dayton his effort to re-draw all symbols in a vector format so that they can be zoomed and expanded. (more when available)...
+In May 2014, we added many new symbols for ships and aircraft to include submarines, torpedoes, Drones and Missiles, etc. In addition, Hessu, the author of APRS.FI announced at Dayton his effort to re-draw all symbols in a vector format so that they can be zoomed and expanded.
+Andrew of YAAC has expanded his symbols to include many of these overlay symbols. (more when available)...

 The original APRSdos symbol set (shown several paragraphs below with black background) consisted of about 92 primary symbols and 92 alternates.
 Those symbols each had at least 8 color atributes for instant recognition of their immediate state.
 Unfortunately, the color atributes were dropped in many clients when they began to use Windows icons instead of rendered symbols.
 Those Windows ICONS used for many years are shown here:

-OVERLAYS: An optional overlay character could be applied over many of the original Alternates.
-Beginning around 2007 we suggested that the 36 overlay characters could apply to any of the 92 alternates giving us over 3000 unique symbol opportunities.
+OVERLAYS: An optional overlay character could be applied over many of the original Alternates (those highlighted in yellow).
+Beginning around 2007 we suggested that the 36 overlay characters could also apply to any of the 92 alternates giving us over 3000 unique symbol opportunities.
 See: symbols-new.txt.
-These would be displayed on all existing clients as an overlay, but clients could begin to draw additional unique images to represent these symbol/overlay combinations.
+These would be displayed on all existing clients as an overlay character on the basic alternate symbol, but clients could begin to draw additional unique images to represent these symbol/overlay combinations.
 Here is an example of how the original "Runner" symbol was expaneded to represent any number of special symbols for humans carrying APRS such as a Hiker, Skier, or with Baby-on-Board (proud parents).
-Another example is the House symbol expanded to show Power sources such as Battery, Hydro, Solar and Wind plus the new Clubhouse symbol.
+Another example is the House symbol expanded to show Power sources such as Battery, geothermal, Hydro, Solar and Wind plus the new Clubhouse symbol.
 To document these added overlay symbols a new table format was suggested below:

 This set shows the original name and primary and alternate symbol as well as the proposed name change and new alternate base symbol (if needed).
 In this case the Wallcloud alternate symbol was moved over to a subset of Clouds to free up the 36 possible "Human" options.
 This new symbol set consits of then 92 lines as shown above, each with the definition columns on the left and then a sparse set of columns showing any unique symbols defined for the overlays.
 These 92 lines are broken up into four blocks just like the original APRSdos listings.
 That is, the 16 symbols using punctuation, the 16 symbols using the numeral area of the ASCII table, the 32 upper case symbols and the 32 lower case symbols.